Travel Hacking 101: What Is Travel Hacking and How Is It Done?

 Many often assume that because of blogging every aspect of every trip is all-expenses paid.
-Disclaimer: It’s most definitely not!
-What if I were to tell you there are thousands of people who are traveling luxuriously for nearly nothing and work normal 9-5s?
+It’s most definitely not!
+What if I were to tell you there are thousands of people who are traveling luxuriously for nearly nothing that work normal 9-5 jobs?

 Welcome to the mysterious world of travel hacking.
-There are many pseudonyms for utilizing credit card rewards for travel: credit card churning, travel hacking, award travel, etc. but this ever-growing hobby is now starting to creep into the mainstream public.
+There are many pseudonyms for utilizing credit card rewards for travel: credit card churning, travel hacking, award travel, etc. If you’ve traveled much, you might have heard other people talking about this ever-growing hobby, as is it is starting to become very popular.

 I first stumbled into travel hacking a few years ago after our first trip to Japan in 2015.
-We wanted to go back to Japan in a few years, but no matter how I ran the numbers, it appeared as if we weren’t going to be able to save enough money to make our dream trip happen.
-Even flying budget economy was going to be over $1,500 for the two of us.
+After we returned home, we discussed how we wanted to go back to Japan in a few years.
+Unfortunately, no matter how I ran the numbers, it appeared as if we weren’t going to be able to save enough money to make our dream trip happen.
+Just the flights alone with budget economy was going to be over $1,500 for the two of us.

 Then I saw an ad for the Citi AAdvantage American Airlines credit card that offered a sign-up bonus of 60,000 miles.
-It made me think, “what if that could pay for our flights?”
+It made me think, “what if this could pay for our flights?”
 After a quick reward flight search, I found that if we both opened a card we could fly to Japan for practically free.
-You knew there had to be a catch, this is highly variable and doesn’t always include additional costs like taxes and fees of course.
+(You knew there had to be a catch, this is highly variable and doesn’t always include additional costs like taxes and fees of course.)

 This prospect obviously made me excited!
 I started to wonder if there were better cards or methods to cover more of our travel expenses and stretch these magical “points” to get the overall cost of our trip down.

 The more I researched the more intimidating it was.
-It seemed like there was this “Illuminati style” group of people who maximized these credit cards and appeared to travel posher than millionaires, all the while paying very little if anything at all.
-It was a bit intimidating, to be honest, it seemed too good to be true.
+It seemed like there was this “Illuminati” type of people who maximized these credit cards and appeared to travel posher than millionaires, all the while paying very little if anything at all.
+To be honest, it was a bit overwhelming and it seemed too good to be true.
 There had to be a catch, or a consequence I wasn’t aware of and it made me nervous to dive in.

 Since that time I have joined Facebook groups, Reddit subs, read various blogs, and took courses to expand my knowledge on the travel hacking.
 Now I’m going to give you a quick guide to travel hacking 101 to learn about these credit card hacks that work!

-Disclaimer: Everyone’s financial situation varies greatly, I am not a CPA, attorney, or financial advisor in any form or fashion.
-Any advice or recommendation given is purely my opinion and meant for entertainment purposes only.
+FYI: Everyone’s financial situation varies greatly, I am not a CPA, attorney, or financial advisor in any form.
+Any advice or recommendation given is purely my opinion.
 You should always discuss your personal financial matters with your CPA.
-Also, this post includes affiliate links which we may make commission from.
-As always, we only recommend products and places we love.

 What is Travel Hacking and How Is It Done?